Guy0017/ncnews/README.md

 - jest-sorted: v1.0.14
 - supertest: v6.2.4

-Once this respository is cloned, run the following terminal command to install all these listed dependencies which appear in the package.json file:
+After cloning this repository, run the following terminal command to install all these listed dependencies which appear in the package.json file:

 ```bash
 $ npm install
 ```

-Alternatively, install each packaged dependency with the terminal commands.
+Alternatively, install each npm packaged dependency individually with the following terminal commands.

 Code: